blairbilodeau/website-files/content/home/accomplishments.md

 +++
 # Accomplishments widget.
-widget = "accomplishments"  # Do not modify this line! active = false  # Activate this widget? true/false weight = 50  # Order that this section will appear.
+widget = "accomplishments"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 15  # Order that this section will appear.

-title = "Accomplish&shy;ments"
+title = "Recent News"
 subtitle = ""

 # Date format